libresource/open-source-checklist/README.md

 A well-defined mission provides direction and aligns the community towards a common goal.

 ### Examples:
-- **Open Source Checklist:** "The "Open Source Checklist" project is dedicated to simplifying the journey of open source development for creators and contributors alike.
+- **Open Source Checklist (This project):** "The "Open Source Checklist" project is dedicated to simplifying the journey of open source development for creators and contributors alike.
 Our mission is to provide a comprehensive, user-friendly guide encompassing every essential aspect of open source projects."
 - **TensorFlow:** "To enable efficient, flexible,